aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/_index.md

 ## **Introduction**

-Cloud file storage provides a simple way to save and retrieval information securely at any time from any location.
+Cloud file storage provides a simple way to save and retrieve information securely at any time from any location.
 Besides giving space, cloud storage can protect your files and data from computer failure or other events that may cause the information to be lost.
-Storage services enable developers to store data in the cloud, relying on the authentication and other access features that control who can get to the data.
-If you need any information getting started with setting third party storage please refer to [Aspose Cloud UI Help Topics](https://docs.aspose.cloud/total/aspose-cloud-ui-help-topics/).
+Storage services enable developers to store data in the cloud, relying on authentication and other access features that control who can get to the data.
+If you need any information getting started with setting third party storage, please refer to [Aspose Cloud UI Help Topics](https://docs.aspose.cloud/total/aspose-cloud-ui-help-topics/).

 {{% alert color="primary" %}}
 Install Aspose.HTML Cloud SDK for .NET via [NuGet](https://www.nuget.org/packages/Aspose.HTML-Cloud/).